-The two tenants did not attend this hearing, which lasted approximately 10 minutes.
+The tenant did not attend this hearing, which lasted approximately 10 minutes.
 The landlord's agent ("landlord") attended the hearing and was given a full opportunity to be heard, to present affirmed testimony, to make submissions and to call witnesses.
 The landlord confirmed that she was the broker and partner for the landlord company named in this application and that she had permission to represent it at this hearing.

-The landlord confirmed that she served both tenants with two copies of the landlord's application for dispute resolution hearing package on November 20, 2019, both by way of registered mail to the rental unit where the tenants are residing.
-The landlord provided two Canada Post receipts and confirmed both tracking numbers verbally during the hearing.
-In accordance with sections 89 and 90 of the Act, I find that both tenants were deemed served with the landlord's application on November 25, 2019, five days after their registered mailings.
+The landlord confirmed that she served the tenant with the landlord's application for dispute resolution hearing package on November 20, 2019, by way of registered mail to the rental unit where the tenant is residing.
+The landlord provided a Canada Post receipt and confirmed the tracking number verbally during the hearing.
+In accordance with sections 89 and 90 of the Act, I find that the tenant was deemed served with the landlord's application on November 25, 2019, five days after its registered mailing.

-The landlord confirmed that both tenants were served with the landlord's 4 Month Notice to End Tenancy for Demolition, Renovation, Repair or Conversion of Rental Unit, dated June 27, 2019 ("4 Month Notice"), on the same date by way of posting to the tenants' rental unit door.
-The landlord provided a signed, witnessed proof of service to confirm same.
-In accordance with sections 88 and 90 of the Act, I find that both tenants were deemed served with the landlord's 4 Month Notice on June 30, 2019, three days after its posting.
+The landlord confirmed that the tenant was served with the landlord's 4 Month Notice to End Tenancy for Demolition, Renovation, Repair or Conversion of Rental Unit, dated June 27, 2019 ("4 Month Notice"), on the same date by way of posting to the tenant's rental unit door.
+The landlord provided a signed, witnessed proof of service, confirming same.
+In accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the landlord's 4 Month Notice on June 30, 2019, three days after its posting.